molikto/mlang/README.md

 under major renovation.

-* proper context restriction
-    * add "support" to local references
-* proper value restriction
-* don't use type directed conversion checking anymore, should lambda be headless?
+* re-implement hcoms
 * re-implement new glue/unglue
-* new global reference class
 * implement new up
+* don't use type directed conversion checking anymore, should lambda be headless?

 ---------------